-On the other hand, a detainer request is a mechanism where ICE requests that the local law enforcement agency hold — or detain — individuals suspected of an immigration violation for 48 hours after their otherwise lawful release from custody.
+On the other hand, an immigration detainer from ICE is a request mechanism where local law enforcement agencies are asked to hold — or detain — individuals suspected of an immigration violation for 48 hours after their otherwise lawful release from custody.
 ICE cannot step in while any criminal charges are pending.
 Rather, ICE must wait until the individual is no longer being held on local law enforcement authority.
-Detainers are used to facilitate a transfer from local law enforcement to ICE after the local agency’s justification for holding an individual has expired.
+ICE immigration detainers are mostly used to facilitate a transfer of individuals from local law enforcement to ICE after the local agency’s justification for holding an individual has expired.

 Whereas a warrant requires review and approval by a judge, an ICE detainer can be issued by just about any immigration official when a person suspected of not having lawful immigration status is arrested by local law enforcement.
 Federal information-sharing agreements have existed between immigration authorities and the FBI for decades.
 Per these agreements, fingerprints that the FBI collects from local law enforcement are automatically forwarded to the Department of Homeland Security (DHS).
 DHS then checks against immigration databases, revealing whether an individual is unlawfully present, and whether they present a risk to public safety.